 Commencing design and documentation sooner rather than later would be highly beneficial as it will help procurement and construction this side of Christmas.
 Every week delay in design could lead to 2-to-3-week delay in construction.
 Lockdown is the perfect time to commence this process as many trades have reassigned some staff to administrative duties to procure work for after lockdown finishes.
 In other words they should give us a call now!

-We were excited to win two silver awards in the DRIVENxDESIGN Award Programs – Melbourne Design Awards 2021 for our recent work with MYOB HQ and Torrens Global Education Flinders St Campus.
+We were excited to a silver awards in the DRIVENxDESIGN Award Programs – Sydney Design Awards 2021 for our recent work with FTI Consulting.

 These awards celebrate innovative and creative building interiors, with consideration given to space creation and planning, furnishings, finishes, aesthetic presentation and functionality.

 WHAT IS THE NEW NORMAL FOR THE WORKPLACE?

 In collaboration with Healthcare specialists Core Connect Group, Cachet Group have put together a

 In an ever-changing working culture, strong leaders need to provide the best workspace to maximize productivity and keep their people happy.